 There were no contests between 1939 and 1947 but once their ranks had been restored after the war, Wicken's band achieved remarkable success for a village of fewer than seven hundred inhabitants.
 They won seven first prizes, culminating in The Championship of East Anglia (Norwich 1955).
 One member, Roland Avey, whose father and two brothers were founder members of the band and who at one point played in the band with six brothers, was awarded the gold medal at the Norfolk Band Festival at Fakenham in 1948 for the best solo trombone player.

-In 1989 Wicken Youth Band was formed and this is functioning with great enthusiasm and success today.
-Such successes include first place in the youth section at the East Anglian Brass Band Association Contest in 1993 and 1995.
+In 1989 Wicken Youth Band was formed.
+To success including first place in the youth section at the East Anglian Brass Band Association Contest in 1993 and 1995.
 The youth band were awarded second place section 'C' at the East Cambridgeshire Brass Band Championship in 1992, 1993 and 1995 and the BBC Radio Cambridge Trophy at the same contest in 1995 for the set test piece.
-In the youth section, the band received the Riverside Music Trophy which is awarded to the youth band obtaining the best overall position in 1992, 1993, and 1995.
-The youngsters have been successful in various solo and quartet contests held in the East Anglian region, the youth band initially finished in 2003 due to ill health of the conductor.
+In the youth section, the band received the Riverside Music Trophy which was awarded to the youth band obtaining the best overall position in 1992, 1993, and 1995.
+The youngsters were successful in various solo and quartet contests held in the East Anglian region, the youth band initially finished in 2003 due to ill health of the conductor.

-The last few years have been very difficult for the band losing many players for various reasons.
+The 2000's were very difficult for the band losing many players for various reasons.
 Down to very few players at practice and no permanent bandmaster on several occasions the band nearly ceased to exist.

 A new book telling the story of Wicken Coronation Brass Band 1911-2011 - it has a detailed history of the band with many illustrations.

-A bargain at only £9.99 if you would like to order a copy please contact:
+Priced at £9.99, if you would like to order a copy please contact: